 Biography of Sophie Weston, Author

-Of those she has liberated, she has sold 12 million books in 27 languages and more than 100 countries, mainly contemporary romances published by Harlequin Mills & Boon.
+Of those I have allowed out, 12 million books have sold in 27 languages and more than 100 countries.
+They’re mainly contemporary romances, most published by Harlequin Mills & Boon.
 (Full fiction book list here.)

-As Jenny Haddon, she co-edited the 50th anniversary memoir of the UK’s Romantic Novelists Association, Fabulous at Fifty.
+As Jenny Haddon, I co-edited the 50th anniversary memoir of the UK’s Romantic Novelists Association, Fabulous at Fifty.

 It was great fun and also a tremendous privilege to work with the then RNA President, the legendary Diane Pearson, editor of Terry Pratchett, Joanna Trollope, Jilly Cooper and many, many more.
 Di was not only a splendid editor, but a best selling novelist in her own right.
 Her Csardas was greeted by one critic as the European Gone With the Wind.

 With fellow novelist Elizabeth Hawksley I also wrote Getting the Point, a panic-free guide to punctuation, published by Floris.

 - BBC Radio, especially More or Less, Anton Lesser as Falco, A Good Read

 - The scent of mown grass.

 - First light